Gerkep/ActivityDAO/README.md

 Firstly, in order to participate in the DAO, the user needs to connect himself by connecting his Wallet.
 So we used Metamask there.
 The user is also able to upload a file representing his avatar.
 The avatar file is going to be stored on-chain on IPFS as a NFT for the user.
 Secondly, we use SKALE network to provide a DAO for free for everyone : no gas fees, quick to deploy and to interact with the contract.
 It also allows us to build in a near future our own league with the RNG providing a full random matchmaking between teams in a sport competition for example.

+## Backend Code
+You can access the backend code in the following link : https://github.com/benjaminsalon/smartDAOBackend